winterbe/nake/README.md

 nake -- compile
 ```

 Keep in mind that you can run nake tasks from any subfolder of your project.
+Read the [API Documentation](https://github.com/winterbe/nake/wiki) for a detailed description.

 Contribute
 ===========